ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/AWS_Amazon_Web_Services.md

 ---
-description: In order to add AWS to the discovery you will need an access key & secret access key from your AWS account.
+description: This section contains information on how to set up API discovery for AWS.
 ---

 # AWS (Amazon Web Services)

-## What counts against the IP Fabric license
+## What Counts Against the IP Fabric License

 One license is consumed by each networking object (VPC, gateway, etc.).
-At this moment, those are at least:
+Currently, these are at least:

 | AWS Networking Object  | IP Fabric |
 | ---------------------- | --------- |